 The “3-piece” design refers to the two removable Freedom Panels over the front seats and the fixed rear section.
 You can remove the two front panels independently for a semi-open-air feel without removing the entire top — a practical middle ground between fully closed and fully open.
 Every hard top comes standard with a Freedom Panel Storage Bag, rear window defroster, and rear window wiper and washer.

-Black 3-Piece Hard Top (HT1): Available on Sport, Sport S, Willys, Willys '41, and Rubicon at $1,895 MSRP.
+Black 3-Piece Hard Top: Available across most of the non-flagship trim lineup.
 A straightforward black hard top that works well on any exterior color.
-Standard on the Rubicon X 4-door.

 The hard top is right for you if: you drive the Wrangler year-round in Minnesota, highway noise matters to you, you want better insulation in winter, or you want the security of a locked hard enclosure.

-Is the Sky One-Touch Power Top worth the upgrade?
+Is the Sky One-Touch® Power Top worth the upgrade?

-The Sky One-Touch includes removable rear quarter windows, a power top quarter window storage bag, rear window defroster, and rear window wiper and washer.
+The Sky One-Touch® includes removable rear quarter windows, a power top quarter window storage bag, rear window defroster, and rear window wiper and washer.
 It is a fabric power top — not a hard top — so it offers similar noise and insulation characteristics to the standard soft top.
 The main advantage is the sheer convenience of one-button operation.

-One critical rule: the Sky One-Touch is mutually exclusive with all hard top options.
+One critical rule: the Sky One-Touch® is mutually exclusive with all hard top options.
 You cannot have both.
-If you want open-air convenience AND a hard top for winter, the Dual Top Group is the solution — not the Sky One-Touch.
+If you want open-air convenience AND a hard top for winter, the Dual Top Group is the solution — not the Sky One-Touch®.

-The Sky One-Touch is right for you if: open-air driving is something you do regularly, you want push-button convenience, and you are comfortable with a fabric top year-round or plan to use the Wrangler primarily in fair weather.
+The Sky One-Touch® is right for you if: open-air driving is something you do regularly, you want push-button convenience, and you are comfortable with a fabric top year-round or plan to use the Wrangler primarily in fair weather.

 What is the Dual Top Group and who should get it?